 • Additional documents require more time for review and analysis and could slow down the due diligence process and the eventual disbursement of funds to the company.

-• Irrelevant documents can distract, confuse or leave the investor thinking, “What value does this serve?”
+• Irrelevant documents can distract, confuse or leave the interested investor thinking, “What value does this serve?”

-• The more documents included, the higher the risk of potential misuse or compromise.
+• The more confidential documents included, the higher the risk of potential misuse or compromise.

-Remember, additional documents can be saved for the next stage of the investment deal after the investor has expressed initial interest and wants to move forward.
+Remember, additional documents can be saved for the next stage of the investment deal after the potential investor has expressed initial interest and wants to move forward.
+The right data room allows you to share sensitive documents and provides simple document management for any merger and acquisition investments you might be making.

 Here are a few additional considerations when setting up the data room: